poverty149/poverty149/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I'm currently pursuing my master's in Electrical and Computer Engineering at the University of Florida.
-If you have any leads on spring coops, full-time positions for new grads starting May 2024 or would like to collaborate on an ML project, then feel free to drop me a line at p.unnikrishnan@ufl.edu.
+If you have any leads on spring coops, full-time positions for new grads starting May 2024 or would like to collaborate on an ML project, then feel free to drop me a line at p.unnikrishnan@ufl.edu or connect with me on [LinkedIn](https://www.linkedin.com/in/parvathy-unnikrishnan-8ba1b2178?lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base_contact_details%3BD4RBCVBrTOCYGonIP4i3NQ%3D%3D).

 Here's a breakdown of my repositories by category.